 Academic Hiring Guidelines

-In accordance with UIC's equal opportunity and affirmative action obligations, all salaried Academic Professional and Faculty positions which are 50% time or greater, including Visiting Academic Professional Appointments must be filled via an open and competitive search process.
-This included public posting of the search for a minimum of two weeks.
-Postings can be online or print.
+In accordance with UIC’s equal opportunity and affirmative action obligations, all salaried Academic Professional and Faculty positions which are 50% time or greater, including Visiting Academic Professional Appointments must be filled via an open and competitive search process.
+This includes a public posting of the search for a minimum of two weeks.
+Postings can be online or in print.

-Limited searches for some administrative and faculty positions may be restricted to the University campus or even to the unit in which the position resides.
-These exceptional searches might be justified by the qualifications sought, e.g., direct experience with the University of Illinois system or tenured faculty at the UIC campus.
+Internal searches for administrative and faculty positions may be restricted to the University campus or even to the unit in which the position resides.
+These searches are exceptional and may be justified by the qualifications sought, e.g., direct experience with the University of Illinois system or tenured faculty at the UIC campus.
+Internal searches require a minimum of one week posting.

 Appointments That Do Not Require a Search

-- Visiting Faculty or Academic Hourly appointments which are limited to a specific time or term lasting not longer than three years
+- Visiting Faculty or Academic Hourly appointments which are limited to a specific time or term lasting not longer than three years, this include Retire/Rehire appointments

 - Appointments for less than 50% time; appointment cannot be increased to 50% or greater time without a full search